opengovsg/postmangovsg/cypress/README.md

 ## Set up credentials for local run

-Set the Twilio credentials as environmental variables
+Set the Twilio credentials as environmental variables.
+If you're a developer at OGP, you can find our Postman testing credentials in our 1Password vault.

 | Name                        | Description               |
 | --------------------------- | ------------------------- |